 San Juan Teotihuacán Close to Mexico City

 The location of Teotihuacan is in the northernmost part of Mexico City.
 This place is home to remarkable pre-Columbian pyramids in Central America.
 Some believe that the city was built between 100 BC and 250 AD.
-It has multi-family residential textures making one of largest landmarks of the world.
+It has multi-family residential textures making it one of the largest landmarks of the world.
 You can still see the vibrant wall paintings that are well preserved.
 To see amazing works from pre-Spanish Mexico, make sure you visit the National Museum of the Museo Nacional de Antropología as well.

 Great Wall of China in Beijing

-Also, the Badaling section of this wall is easily accessible through Beijing where many tourists and visitors come to see the beautiful view here.
+Also, the Badaling section of this wall is easily accessible through Beijing, where many tourists and visitors come to see the beautiful view here.
 Instead, if crowded, you can see this wall in Mutianyu, which is less famous.

 Tikal in Guatemala

 Tikal is a forest town built by the Mayas and reached its peak in the eighth century.
 The city disappeared mysteriously in 900 AD.
 In the late 1800s, archaeologists began to discover huge temples.
-It was amazing to see the huge temples that the Mayans built without the use of metal tools, animals to carry cargo and even wheels.
-Temple IV is 71 meters high and a must visit place among many monuments in the world.
+It was amazing to see the huge temples that the Mayans built without the use of metal tools, animals to carry cargo, and even wheels.
+Temple IV is 71 meters high and a must-visit place among many monuments in the world.
 Visitors wanting to visit ancient sites can go to Tikal National Park or stay at nearby hotels.

 Angkor Wat in Siem Reap of Cambodia